envoyproxy/dynamic-modules-examples/README.md

 It is a new way to extend Envoy without the need to recompile it just like the existing mechanisms like Lua filters, Wasm filters, or External Processors.

-Currently, the only language supported is Rust, so this repository contains examples of dynamic modules written in Rust.
+As of writing, the only official language supported by Envoy is Rust.
+However, the dynamic module's interface is defined in a plain
-Future examples will be added in other languages once the support is available.
+C header file, so technically you can implement a dynamic module in any language that can build shared libraries, such as C, C++, Go, Zig, etc.
+Currently, this repository hosts two language implementations of dynamic modules: Rust and C++.
+* [`rust`](rust): using the official Rust dynamic module SDK.
+* [`go`](go): using the experimental Go dynamic module SDK implemented here.
+WARNING: This is not an official SDK and is not supported by Envoy main respository.
+See [issue#25](https://github.com/envoyproxy/dynamic-modules-examples/issues/25) for more details.

 This repository serves as a reference for developers who want to create their own dynamic modules for Envoy including how to setup the project, how to build it, and how to test it, etc.